imSamirOFFICIAL/Arduino-Password-Verification-with-Serial-Monitor/README.md

 Boom!
 Everything is set up properly.
 Now, just click the `Run` button located in the bottom left corner and simulate the experiment.

 # Note
-After running the simulation, a `Virtual Monitor` will pop up.
+After running the simulation, a `Virtual Terminal` will pop up.
 Click on it and type the password.
 There is no need to press the `Enter` button on the keyboard after typing the password.
 If you type the wrong password, it will display `No access`, and if you type the correct password, it will show `Thank you for logging in`.
-Remember, if the `Echo Typed Characters` option is turned off, what you type on the Virtual Monitor will not be shown on the display.
+Remember, if the `Echo Typed Characters` option is turned off, what you type on the Virtual Terminal will not be shown on the display.
 So, don't panic, just type.

 <p align="center"><img src="https://user-images.githubusercontent.com/52858312/244093001-c516939b-ffa4-4a50-8755-c3ae91fe81f8.png"width=35% height=35%></p>